-The numerical values for double-differential cross-section $\deriv^2 \sigma/(\deriv \pt \deriv y^*)$ are listed in Table~\ref{tab:cross_2D1} and \ref{tab:cross_2D2} for forward and backward rapidity regions.
-The numerical values for nuclear modification factor $R_{p\mathrm{Pb}}$ are listed in Table~\ref{tab:RpA_loose1} and \ref{tab:RpA_loose2} for forward and backward rapidity regions.
-The numerical values for forward-backward ratio $R_{\mathrm{FB}}$ as a function of $\pt$ integrated in the rapidity region of $2.5<|y^*|<4.0$ are listed in Table~\ref{tab:RFB_pt}.
+The numerical values for the double-differential cross-section $\deriv^2 \sigma/(\deriv \pt \deriv y^*)$ are listed in Tables~\ref{tab:cross_2D1} and \ref{tab:cross_2D2} for the forward and backward rapidity regions.
+The numerical values for the nuclear modification factor $R_{p\mathrm{Pb}}$ are listed in Tables~\ref{tab:RpA_loose1} and \ref{tab:RpA_loose2} for the forward and backward rapidity regions.
+The numerical values for the forward-backward ratio $R_{\mathrm{FB}}$ as a function of $\pt$ integrated in the rapidity region of $2.5<|y^*|<4.0$ are listed in Table~\ref{tab:RFB_pt}.